|Nutrition Facts (per serving)|

 Gather the ingredients.

 Melt a tablespoon of the butter in a small, nonstick pan or skillet over medium heat.
-Add the onions and 1/4 teaspoon salt to the pan and sauté until just softened and lightly browned.
+Add the onion and 1/4 teaspoon of the salt to the pan and sauté until just softened and lightly browned.

 Meanwhile, toss the shaved steak with the Worcestershire sauce, garlic powder, and some of the ground black pepper.

-Transfer the onions to a plate.
+Transfer the onion to a plate.
 Increase the heat to high and add the shaved steak to the pan in one even layer.
 Cook, without stirring, for 2 minutes or until the steak is browned.
 Stir and continue to cook until completely cooked through.
-Transfer the steak to the plate with the onions.
+Transfer the steak to the plate with the onion.
 Cover to keep warm.

-Toast the bagels, then spread 1 tablespoon of the butter over the four halves.
+Toast the bagels, then spread 1 tablespoon of the butter over the 4 halves.

 Melt 2 tablespoons of the butter in the pan over low heat.
 Add half of the beaten eggs, and 1/4 teaspoon of salt.
 Cook, gently stirring with a rubber spatula to expose the raw egg to the bottom of the pan to create an omelet.